Logo Voyage

 You can check the original Wikivoyage article Here

-The Peruvian Altiplano is the area of the Andes above about 3500 m in Peru.
+The Peruvian Altiplano is the region of Peru that includes the department of Puno.
+This is the area of the Andes above about 3500 m.
 The altiplano stretches into neighbouring Bolivia, and also Argentina and Chile.

 Cities